Pennsylvania License Plates

 Eric Butler - Nov 4 ’06

-Plate used for transporting vehicles between dealers and customers and other dealers.
-Now on VisitPA base.
+visitPA base, used for transporting unregistered vehicles between dealers and customers and other dealers.

 Brett Weisbrot - Mar 6 ’25